- Due for peer critique: Tuesday, 10/30 (beginning of class)

 Copied to our shared dropbox folder:

 - Your finished file re-saved as a PDF.
 When saving, make sure “Preserve Illustrator Editing Capabilities” is unchecked.
-Call this file “yourlastname-yourfirstname-project-02.pdf”
+Call this file “yourlastname-yourfirstname-project-02.pdf” (Before you do this, make sure your raster effects are set to high.
+Go to File > Document Setup and choose Preset: [High Resolution]).

 - You may hand in other relevant work files if they are important for documenting your work.
 See your instructor.
 They can be called something like “yourlastname-yourfirstname-project-work.ai”